Part 2 Were Wildland Fire Fatality Staff Rides, based on revisiting Military Battlefields, designed

 Wildfire Expert Alleges Arizona Forestry Division Covering Up Yarnell Hill Tragedy

 John Dougherty | April 5, 2016

-He said he cannot reveal his sources because they provided the information under the promise of confidentiality.
+Dr. Putnam said he cannot reveal his sources because the WFs provided the information under the promise of confidentiality.
 But he says he will provide complete details in a formal setting under oath.
 It sounds like it's about time to sue some of these YH Fire IMT and WF and FF personnel and YH Fire SAIT members into Federal Court to get Dr. Putnam to reveal his promised confidential information.